nautobot/nautobot/nautobot/docs/models/ipam/ipaddress.md

 * An `IPAddress` must have a parent `Prefix` of type `Network`
 * An `IPAddress` cannot be created if a suitable parent `Prefix` of type `Network` does not exist
 * An `IPAddress` can be a member of a `Pool` but only if the `Pool` is a child of a `Network` prefix.
 This is because the `IPAddress` must have a concrete relationship to a `Network` and the `Pool` membership is derived from the IP address being within the `Pool`'s range, not from the IP's `parent` field.

+## De-duplicating IPAddresses

++++ 2.0.0

+After upgrading to Nautobot v2.0 and its data migrations, you may end up with some duplicate `IP Addresses` across different `Namespaces`.
+Check out this [IP Address Merge tool](../../user-guides/ip-address-merge-tool.md) to collapse unnecessarily duplicated `IP Addresses`.